adarsh0806/Udacity_P4_Game_App/README.md

 ("scissors cut paper").
 If both players throw the same shape, the game is considered a draw.

 With the Rock, Paper, Scissors API, you play a "virtual" player.
-To play a match, follow the following steps:
+To play a match, follow these steps:
- - create a new user via the "create_user" endpoint (name and an optional email address).
+ - create a new user via the **create_user** endpoint (name and an optional email address).
- - using the "new_game" endpoint, enter a user name and choose your weapon (rock, paper or scissors).  the response displays the "game_result", i.e. a win, loss or draw (or unknown if you enter an anything other than rock, paper or scissors).
+ - using the **new_game** endpoint, enter a user name and choose your weapon (rock, paper or scissors).
+The response displays the **game_result**, i.e. a win, loss or draw (or unknown if you enter an anything other than rock, paper or scissors).
- - repeat "new_game" with your user name to play more matches against the virtual player.
+ - repeat **new_game** with your user name to play more matches against the virtual player.

 To retrieve all the user statistics from memcache, execute the **get_user_stats** endpoint.
-This returns a message string containing user name and wins, losses, tie game counts, and a count of unknown results (where an unknown weapon was passed into new_game).
+This returns a message string containing user name and wins/losses/tie-game counts, and a count of unknown results (where an unknown weapon was passed into new_game).

 To retrieve all matches played thus far, execute the **get_all_games** endpoint (no parameters